defeo/class-cost/technical-annex.md

 Working Groups.
 The workshops will primarily be targeted at Action members, but will be open to anyone, within the capacity of the event.
-Whenever feasible, these workshops will be organized in participating Inclusiveness Target Countries, to facilitate participation of researchers from these.
+Whenever feasible, these workshops will be organized in participating Inclusiveness Target Countries, to facilitate participation of their researchers.
 The format of the workshop will be decided by the organizers, and will have to be validated by the Management Committee.

-Both in the organization of the meetings and of the workshops, the Action will strive to involve early career researchers in their organization, in particular from Inclusiveness Target Countries, to encourage responsibility taking and network building.
+Both for meetings and workshops, the
+Action will strive to involve young researchers in their organization, in particular from Inclusiveness Target Countries, to encourage responsibility taking and network building.